Daniel Norris: 2018

 Norris started the season in the bullpen as a long reliever.
 He made a spot start on April 29 but came out of the game in the third inning with groin tightness, which he has been dealing with since 2017.
 He was placed on the 10-day disabled list the next day which marked the fourth straight season on the DL since the Tigers acquired him.
-It was announced a day later that the injury would require surgery and Norris will miss 8 to 12 weeks.
+It was announced a day later that the injury would require surgery and Norris would miss 8 to 12 weeks.
 He was moved to the 60-day disabled list on May 8.
-Norris returned from the disabled list on September 1, but came out of the game in the fifth inning with a left leg injury right after giving up a 2-run home run which earned him the loss.
+Norris returned from the disabled list on September 1 but came out of the game in the fifth inning with a left leg injury right after giving up a 2-run home run which earned him the loss.
 The home run was the only hit he gave up that game.
-During the 2018 season, Norris failed to earn a win in eight starts and three relief appearances, going 0–5 with a 5.68 ERA.
+During the 2018 season, Norris started eight games and appeared in three relief appearances, going 0–5 with a 5.68 ERA.

 2019

 On January 11, 2019, the Tigers avoided arbitration with Norris, agreeing on a one-year, $1.275 million contract.
-Norris ended the season with a 3-13 record despite setting career highs in games (32), starts (29), innings (144 1/3) and strikeouts (125).
+Norris ended the season with a 3–13 record despite setting career highs in games (32), starts (29), innings (144 1/3) and strikeouts (125).
 In the latter part of the season, the Tigers limited Norris to three innings per start in an effort to manage his workload.